andyleggett/website/_posts/articles/2015-08-18-rectanglesinsiderectangles.md

     }
 ```

 Now we have the correct vertex co-ordinates we can use the same process to check each one is inside the container.
 Check it out.
-Hold down the mouse to change the angle of the purple rectangle.
+Hold down the mouse (or tap and hold) to change the angle of the purple rectangle.

 <div class="centre-content title">Blue contains purple? <span id="output2"></span></div>
-<div id="animation2"><div id="twocontainer2"></div></div>
+<div id="animation2" class="centre-content"><div id="twocontainer2"></div></div>

 ##I know where you're going with this